mybb/docs.mybb.com/mods/index.md

 #### Approved Developers
 Approved developers are developers/designers/collaborators that have proven themselves to be trustworthy of their capabilities, which leads us to skip approval processes for them, allowing for faster releases of updates to their projects.

+You can open a request to become an Approved Developer in [Private Inquiries](http://community.mybb.com/forum-135.html).

 Any username with the following format is an approved developer:

 [![Approved Developer](/assets/images/mods/approved_developer.png)](/assets/images/mods/approved_developer.png)